-Because governmental fund statements are presented using a measurement focus and basis of accounting different from that used in the government-wide statements' governmental activities column, a reconciliation is presented that briefly explains the adjustments necessary to reconcile ending net position and the change in net position.
+Because governmental fund statements are presented using a measurement focus and basis of accounting different from that used in the government-wide statements' governmental activities column, a reconciliation is presented that briefly explains the adjustments necessary to reconcile ending net position and the changes in net position.

-C. ASSETS, DEFERRED OUTFLOWS OF RESOURCES, LIABILITIES, DEFERRED INFLOWS OF RESOURCES AND NET POSITION/FUND BALANCE
+C. ASSETS, DEFERRED OUTFLOWS/INFLOWS OF RESOURCES, LIABILITIES, AND FUND EQUITY